Sacramento Personal Injury Lawyer For Electronic Cigarette-Related Explosions

-Electronic cigarettes, or e-cigarretes or electronic nicotine delivery systems, are battery operated devices designed to deliver nicotine with flavorings and other chemicals to users in vapor instead of smoke.
-More than 250 different e-cigarrete brands are currently on the market and while they are often promoted as safety alternatives to traditional cigarettes, little is known yet about the health risks associated to using these devices.
-What is known however, is the increase in e-cigarette explosions.
+Electronic cigarettes, or e-cigarettes (e-cigs) or electronic nicotine delivery systems, are battery operated devices designed to deliver nicotine with flavorings and other chemicals to users in vapor instead of smoke.
+More than 250 different e-cigarette brands are currently on the market and while they are often promoted as safer alternatives to traditional cigarettes, little is known yet about the health risks associated with using these devices.
+What is known, however, is the increase in e-cigarette explosions.
 These types of explosions cause serious injuries to users so it’s best to contact a personal Sacramento injury lawyer for legal advice immediately.

 Most e-cigarettes consist of three different components:

 - A cartridge, which holds a liquid solution containing varying amounts of nicotine, flavorings and other chemicals